itsolutions255/cards/README.md

 # cards
-This project was created HTML and CSS creating simple card.
+This project was utulised HTML and CSS to create simple card.
-This can be used on any site.